-The fiscal agency agreement does not contain limitations on the rights of the fiscal agent under the fiscal agency agreement, should it be or become a creditor of ours, to obtain payment of claims.
-The fiscal agent is not precluded from engaging in other transactions and if it has or acquires any conflicting interest, it is not required to eliminate the conflict or resign.
+The indenture does not contain limitations on the rights of the trustee under the indenture, should it be or become a creditor of ours, to obtain payment of claims.
+The trustee is not precluded from engaging in other transactions and if it has or acquires any conflicting interest, as defined in Section 310(b) of the Trust Indenture Act, it is not required to eliminate the conflict or resign.